Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | December 4, 2021

 Louisiana Stats and Trends

-- This year, the Ragin' Cajuns have two ATS wins in three games as an underdog of 3 points or more.

-- Louisiana's games this season have gone over the point total three times in 12 opportunities (25%).
+- Louisiana's games this year have gone over the total in three out of 12 opportunities (25%).

 - Louisiana is 5-6 against the spread and 11-0 overall in games when it scores more than 18.9 points.

-- In games that Louisiana amasses more than 319.7 yards, the team is 4-6 against the spread and 9-1 overall.
+- When Louisiana piles up more than 319.7 yards, the team is 4-6 against the spread and 9-1 overall.

 - This year the Ragin' Cajuns have eight turnovers, 13 fewer than the Mountaineers have takeaways (21).